 Equipped with functioning heating and air conditioning systems appropriate for maintaining correct temperatures for storage of Marijuana Products.

-Marijuana Products must not be visible from outside the vehicle.
+Marijuana Products may not be visible from outside the vehicle.

-Any vehicle used to transport Marijuana Products shall not bear any markings indicating that the vehicle is being used to transport Marijuana Products, and any such vehicle shall not indicate the name of the MTC.
+Any vehicle used to transport Marijuana Products may not bear any markings indicating that the vehicle is being used to transport Marijuana Products, and any such vehicle may not indicate the name of the MTC.

 When transporting Marijuana Products, no other products may be transported or stored in the same vehicle.